Jammed disks of two sizes in a channel: segregation driven by steric forces: CONCLUSION

 No claim is made for the reported diverse ordering tendencies that it is a spontaneously broken symmetry that leads to them.
 Recall that our rigorous analysis leaves a set of energy parameters undetermined.
 The values of these energy parameters depend on the jamming protocol in use.
 It is the vagaries associated with jamming protocols that limit the predictions of order in granular statistics.
 In strong contrast, equilibrium statistical mechanics is free of any such caveat.

-The scenario for which we have demonstrated the possibility of two distinct ordering tendencies in the absence of the biases (i)-(iii) is admittedly very special, but it will prove difficult more complex situations that permit a rigorous analysis in the framework of configurational statistics.
+The scenario for which we have demonstrated the possibility of two distinct ordering tendencies in the absence of the biases (i)-(iii) is admittedly very special, but it will prove difficult to extend it to more complex situations that permit a rigorous analysis in the framework of configurational statistics.

 The grains have been modeled as disks of two sizes confined to a narrow channel and allowed to mix before being jammed.
 The only interactions are provided by steric forces free of any bias.
 The unjammed state under random agitations of given intensity is specified by a set of energy parameters whose values depend on the details of the jamming protocol in operation.